-The footballing world will be watching with interest when RB Leipzig make their Bundesliga bow at TSG 1899 Hoffenheim on Sunday.
-The club's ascension up the divisions has made waves, but in Guinea international Naby Keita, Leipzig have a new player more than ready for the ride.
+RB Leipzig's ascension up the divisions has made waves, but in Guinea international Naby Keita, Leipzig have a new player more than ready for the ride.

-A summer signing from FC Salzburg, Keita arrives as an Austrian Bundesliga champion with big ambition, but what else is there to know about the "African Deco"? bundesliga.com takes a closer look…
+A summer signing from FC Salzburg, Keita arrived at the Red Bull Arena as an Austrian Bundesliga champion with big ambition, but what else is there to know about the "African Deco"? bundesliga.com takes a closer look…

 1) Undimmed passion